Lists are important. They help us prioritize—and remember to complete—important tasks.

 How project tracking software can help: Dashboards offer a live display of team performance and overall progress.
 These tools automatically capture data and organize it in one place, which saves managers time and effort.
 In cloud-based project tracking systems, dashboards update in real time as progress is made—meaning users always have the most current information.

 This project overview screen includes several items that should be included in your executive summary: colored icons to represent the status of important items, the name of the active project manager and the project’s percent complete.

 A picture is worth a thousand words, so use visuals whenever possible.
 You can use colors to represent status or include a percent complete chart, a Gantt chart or a table showing progress against milestones and deliverables.

 The second section in your report should detail the progress made toward significant milestones and deliverables (identified during project planning).

 Milestones are often tied to the completion of a client deliverable as well as to mid-project billing and invoicing—so it’s important for stakeholders to know whether teams are on track to complete them.

 Rather than writing out this information in narrative form, show your team’s progress with a simple table (see the screenshot below).
 Be sure to include:

 - Milestone percent complete: How much headway has been made on individual tasks leading up to the milestone?
 Outline which tasks have been completed and which ones are still outstanding.

 - Planned start/finish: These are the initial dates set during project planning for the work leading up to, and including, this milestone.

-- Actual start/finish: These are the actual dates the work leading up to, and including, this milestone was started and completed on (if still in progress, mark “finish date” as TBD).
+- Actual start/finish: This the actual date the milestone was started and completed (if still in progress, mark “finish date” as TBD).